seraphlabs-ca/SentenceMIM-demo/README.md

 pip install requirements.txt
 ```

+In addition we included the python package ```npeet``` for convenience.
+The package was downloaded from <https://github.com/gregversteeg/NPEET>
+(commit d562b77e48430fc694b0fb9ff28dc5311dc64282), and has MIT license.

 # Experiments

 Below is summary of the results, and the corresponding commands to train and test MIM, VAE, and AE (with similar architecture) over Penn Treebank (PTB) dataset.